Inheritance tax reforms for UK non-doms

 Other changes to IHT

-The Chancellor also announced significant changes to both Agricultural Property Relief (APR) and Business Property Relief (BPR).
+As well as the above changes, at the Autumn Budget 2024, the Chancellor announced significant changes to both Agricultural Property Relief (APR) and Business Property Relief (BPR).
 APR applies to land and property used for agricultural purposes while BPR applies to business assets, including partnership interests and shares in unquoted companies, providing they are not mainly carrying on investment activities.

 In addition, pension funds which have not been drawn down or converted into an annuity by an individual are currently exempt from IHT on death, as are death benefits from pension schemes.
 From April 2027 pension funds and death benefits will be aggregated with an individual’s estate and subject to IHT on a taxpayer’s death.

-More information on these other changes to IHT can be found here.
+More information on these other changes to IHT can be found in our Autumn Budget 2024 for individuals article.

 How we can help

-These reforms will be wide reaching and significantly impact the inheritance tax position of both non-doms and UK domiciled individuals who have spent time outside of the UK.
-We urge any individuals impacted to review their affairs and start conversations with their advisors sooner rather than later, to highlight potential planning opportunities ahead of 6 April 2025.
+These reforms are wide reaching and significantly impact the inheritance tax position of internationally mobile individuals.
+We urge any individuals impacted to review their affairs and start conversations with their advisors sooner rather than later.

-We provide advice and support to UK non-doms and other individuals with international tax complexities.
+We provide advice and support to individuals with international tax complexities.
 We’re also part of Nexia, a global network of independent accounting and consulting firms that operate internationally in over 122 countries.
 This means we can provide you with multi-jurisdictional support to find the right solution.

-If you’d like to understand more about this topic and the options available to you, please get in touch with Alexandra Britton-Davis, Steven Coelho or your usual Saffery contact.
+If you’d like to understand more about this topic and the options available to you, please get in touch.